sophiecs333/sophiecs333/README.md

 <!--
 **sophiecs333/sophiecs333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 📫 How to reach me: contact me on LinkedIn! --> https://www.linkedin.com/in/sophie-c-sorin/
+- 📫 How to reach me: contact me on LinkedIn https://www.linkedin.com/in/sophie-c-sorin/

 Here are some ideas to get you started: